 The Waterbuck bull went over a hill, but a good blood trail was evident.

-BlackJack is fitted with a GPS transmitter, also pictured above.
+BlackJack is fitted with a GPS transmitter, also pictured below.
 Somebody can see his position on a handheld device showing the direction and how many yards away from you he is.

-After 20 minutes or so, the transmitter showed Black Jack as stationary about a mile away.
+After 20 minutes, the transmitter showed Black Jack as stationary about a mile away.
 As we began getting closer, we could hear here BlackJack barking.